 8. Election of Officers and Appointment of District Representatives

-8.1 Selection of district representatives and officers.
-Officers shall be elected by the voting membership at the annual meeting of the membership upon nomination by the nominating committee.
-District representatives shall be appointed at the annual meeting of the membership by the president with the prior approval of the executive committee.
+8.1 Election of district representatives and officers.
+District representatives and officers shall be chosen by the voting membership at the annual meeting of the membership upon nomination by the nominating committee.

 8.2 Qualifications.
 Council members shall be voting members who have expressed interest, concern and support for the purposes of the Association.

-8.4 Terms of office for district representatives.
-Officers shall serve for a one-year term which shall commence upon their election at the annual meetingof the membership.
+8.4 Terms of office for officers.
+Officers shall serve for a one-year term which shall commence upon their election at the annual meeting of the membership.

 8.5 Resignation.
-Any Council member may resign by filing written resignation with some subsequent effective date is set forth in the resignation.
-Except as provided in 10.4, the president shall select an Association member to serve the remainder of the resigning Council member's unexpired term.
+Any Council member may resign by filing written resignation with the Secretary and such resignation shall become effective when so filed unless some subsequent effective date is set forth in the resignation.
+Except as provided in§ 10.4, the President shall select an Association member to serve the remainder of the resigning Council member's unexpired term.

 9. Council meetings

 9.2 Regular meetings.
-Regular meetings shall be held twice each year, preferably one meeting in the Fall and one meeting in the Summer.
+Regular meetings shall be held twice each year, preferably with one meeting in the fall and one meeting in the summer.

 9.5 Waiver of notice.
-Whenever notice is required to be given by these bylaws, the Articles of Incorporation, or by statute, a written waiver shall be equivalent to when such person attends a meeting for the express purpose of objecting at the beginning of the meeting to the transaction of any business because the meeting is not lawfully called or convened.
+Whenever notice is required to be given by these bylaws, the Articles of Incorporation, or by statute, a written waiver shall be equivalent to notice.
+Attendance of a person at a meeting constitutes a waiver of notice, except when such person attends a meeting for the express purpose of objecting at the beginning of the meeting to the transaction of any business because the meeting is not lawfully called or convened.

 9.6 Action by consent.
 Unless otherwise provided, any action required by statute or regulation to be taken at any Council meeting, may be taken without a meeting, without prior notice and without a vote, so long as all the Council members consent to the action.

-9.7 Quorom.
-One-third of the Council shall constitute a quorum at all Council meetings for the transcation of business.
-In the event that a quorum is not present, the Council may adjourn the meeting from time to time without notice, other than announcement at the meeting, until the requisite number of Council members shall be present and then business may be transacted at the meeting as originally notified.
+9.7 Quorum.
+One-third of the Council shall constitute a quorum at all Council meetings for the transaction of business.
+In the event that a quorum is not present, the Council may adjourn the meeting form time to time without notice, other than announcement at the meeting, until the requisite number of Council members shall be present and then business may be transacted at the meeting as originally notified.

 9.8 Voting procedures.
 All elections of Council members and votes upon any other question, unless otherwise provided by Council resolution, may be had by ballot, voice vote, or by showing of hands unless a member, at least five days prior to the date of any meeting or election, requests in writing a vote by ballot, and then the election shall be by ballot.